Videos from Wildlife Conservation Society

 Told from the animal's point of view, a tale of the family-centric similarities between elephants and humans, and the conservation efforts of WCS in saving this endangered species.

-The Wildlife Conservation Center does more than just house and care for animals.
+The Wildlife Conservation Society does more than just house and care for animals.
 They strive to raise money to study the environments in which they inhabit and to protect endangered wildlife and the lands they live on.

 Something as simple as signing a petition, raising awareness or donating funds to help fight the extinction of a species can go a long way in helping WCS's continuous fight.